Zaprešić: History

 The first records of human inhabitants in area of what is today Zaprešić can be traced back to the Neolithic, which can be seen by stone axes found in nearby Brdovec, and axes from the Copper Age found in Marija Gorica.
-Halstatt culture traces were also uncovered in the area of Sveti Križ.
+Hallstatt culture traces were also uncovered in the area of Sveti Križ.
 The Romans left their imprints on nearby in the form of the Siscia–Neviodunum–Emona road, which followed Sava River on its left bank through area of what is today Zaprešić, passing near modern settlements.

 After a lack of records from the first millennium, Zaprešić was mentioned in written sources in the late 11th century.
 In 1094, following the formation of the Zagreb Diocese, magnate called Aka, an advisor of the Hungarian-Croatian King Ladislav I, was granted land west and east of the Medvednica Mountain in order to protect the newly formed diocese.